kosev/android-inapp-billing/README.md

 });
 ```

-Make a purchase:
-First, include on activity result handler and then launch purchase flow for your product's SKU.
+To make a purchase, include activity result handler and then launch purchase flow for your product's SKU.
 ```java
 @Override
 protected void onActivityResult(int requestCode, int resultCode, Intent data) {